Cahill should be England captain, not Kane – Robson

 But Robson, who captained United and England during a glittering career, says it would be better to keep Kane free of the responsibility.

-"I have never been an advocate of strikers being captain," Robson, who briefly managed the Chelsea skipper in the 2007-08 season, wrote in The Daily Mail.
+"I have never been an advocate of strikers being captain," Robson wrote in The Daily Mail.

 "There is a clamour for Harry Kane to lead England and I understand that.
 He's scoring goals, full of confidence and works his socks off but I wouldn't make him captain.